An Exegetical Commentary

 Western culture has reached a point where morality based on the Ten Commandments has been rejected.
-Regardless of the label chosen to describe the phenomenon, the modern world is not much different than ancient Israel where “everyone did what was right in his own eyes" (Judg 24:25).
-With such self-oriented values, it is not surprising that people will no longer be willing to sacrifice for the good of others, resulting in more adversariness, loss of social peace, violence and loss of life.
-The second seal may well describe the pervasive planetary level of violence as existed in Noahís day that brought about God's judgment by the global flood (Gen 6:11, 13).
+Regardless of the label chosen to describe the phenomenon, the modern world is not much different than ancient Israel where “everyone did what was right in his own eyes” (Jdg 24:25).
+With such self-oriented values, it is not surprising that people will no longer be willing to sacrifice for the good of others, resulting in more loss of social peace and loss of life.
+The second seal may well describe the pervasive planetary level of violence as existed in Noah's day that brought about God's judgment by the global deluge (Gen 6:11, 13).

 Arthur Schlesinger, Jr., Harvard historian, has commented that World War I was thought at the time to be the war to end all wars but its cost of 15 million lives and the horrendous blood bath of World War II resulting in over forty million dead made the twentieth century the "most terrible period in Western history" (Metz 75).
 Yeshua said that the time of His coming would be just like the violent days of Noah (Matt 24:37).
 Thus, as history comes to a close the Lamb will send forth this spirit to increase killing and so fulfill His word.
-One can only wonder whether the escalation in terrorism and the war against terrorism since September 11, 2001 has anything to do with this spiritís activity.
+One can only wonder whether the escalation in terrorism and the war against terrorism since September 11, 2001 has anything to do with this spirit’s activity.
 Time will tell.

-The metaphor of the great sword is reminiscent of Yeshuaí surprising statement that He "did not come to bring peace, but a sword" (Matt 10:34).
-While His words had a direct and immediate bearing on the division that occurred in families over a family member accepting Yeshua, He also forecast His actions in the last days.
-First, His sword will set the wicked against each other and then in the great and final battle when the King of Kings comes on His horse the Lamb will slay the beast with the sword (19:15).
+The metaphor of the great sword is reminiscent of Yeshua's surprising statement that He "did not come to bring peace, but a sword" (Matt 10:34).
+While His words had a direct and immediate bearing on the division that occurred in households over a family member accepting Yeshua, he also forecast his actions in the last days.
+First, his sword will set the wicked against each other and then in the great and final battle when the King of Kings comes on his horse the Lamb will slay the beast with the sword (19:15).
 Then, He will abolish war and the implements of war (Zech 9:10).
 Under the reign of the Lord Yeshua there will be no need to own a firearm for personal protection and true peace will finally be achieved (Isa 2:4; Hos 2:18).

 The Third Seal Opened (6:5-6)

 5― And when he opened the third seal, I heard the third living creature saying, "Come."
-And I looked, and behold, a black horse; and the one sitting on it had a pair of scales in his hand.
+And I looked, and behold, a black horse; and the one sitting on it having a pair of scales in his hand.

-And when he opened the third seal: As with the two previous seals, the Lamb opens the third seal to reveal the prophetic content of the page.
-I heard the third living creature saying, "Come!"
-The third of the four living creatures issues a command to "Come," to the spirit-rider of the seal.
-I looked, and behold, a black horse; and the one sitting on it had a pair of scales in his hand: The word is singular and a device to measure weight.
-The balance or scale of biblical times was simply designed with a vertical beam and a horizontal crossbeam that was loosely attached at its center with a pan for weighing hung from each end of the crossbeam.
-The scale was typically used as a symbol of integrity, honesty and equitable treatment (Lev 19:36; Job 31:6; Prov 16:11; Ezek 45:10).
+and the one: Grk. ho, definite article. sitting: Grk. kathēmai, pres. mid. part.
+See verse 2 above. on: Grk. epi, prep. it: Grk. autos, personal pronoun. having: Grk. echō, pres. part.
+See verse 2 above. a pair of scales: Grk. zugos may mean (1) a device used to hook up two draft animals; yoke; or (2) a suspended beam used to determine weight; balance, pair of scales.
+The second meaning applies here.
+The scale of biblical times was simply designed with a vertical beam and a horizontal crossbeam that was loosely attached at its center with a pan for weighing hung from each end of the crossbeam.
+The scale was typically used as a symbol of integrity, honesty and equitable treatment (Lev 19:36; Job 31:6; Prov 16:11; Ezek 45:10). in: Grk. en, prep. his: Grk. autos. hand: Grk. cheir, the body part with fingers.
 The rider on the horse apparently symbolizes the societal and economic conditions, because the rider does not execute any action that could bring about the circumstances as described.

-of wheat: Wheat is the most important cereal grass mentioned in the Bible.
-It was cultivated in Bible lands from early times (Gen 30:14).
-This grain was used for bread (Ex 29:32) and in worship offerings (Lev 2:1), and as an article of commerce (Ezek 27:17; Acts 27:38).
-Wheat arrives late in the year in Israel and Shavuot (Pentecost) celebrates the first fruits of the wheat harvest.
-A quart of wheat was the average daily consumption of a man in the first century. for a denarius: a denarius, a Roman silver coin worth about 16 cents, was the average daily wage for a day laborer (Ladd).
+for a denarius: Grk. dēnarion, a denarius, a Roman silver coin worth about 16 cents, was the average daily wage for a day laborer (Ladd).
 In biblical times wheat and barley, olive oil and wine were the staple foods of Israel and Asia Minor.
 Barley was the food of the poor and although it took more to support life, it was available even during times of famine (Robertson).
-In ordinary times a denarius would purchase 12-15 times as much food, but this prophecy portends the day when it will take a full dayís wage to purchase food for one day, a frightening prospect for the poor. and three quarts of barley for a denarius: Barley is a grain known since early times and well adapted to varied climates, ripening quickly and resistant to heat.
+In ordinary times a denarius would purchase 12-15 times as much food, but this prophecy portends the day when it will take a full day’s wage to purchase food for one day, a frightening prospect for the poor. and three: Grk. treis, the number three. quarts: pl. of Grk. choinix. of barley: Grk. krithē, barley, the grain eaten by the common person, i.e. "poor man's bread" as opposed to using the more expensive grain (wheat).
+Barley was also used as food for horses (HELPS).

+for a denarius: Grk. dēnarion.
+Barley is a grain known since early times and well adapted to varied climates, ripening quickly and resistant to heat.
 It was usually harvested in the Spring and celebrated in Israel with the waving of a sheaf in the Temple on the first day of the week following Passover (called Reishit Katzir, "First Fruits of Harvest").
 Barley was considered food for the very poor and held in low esteem as a grain.
-It was used in the offering of jealousy (Num 5:15), for fodder (1Kgs 4:28) and for food (Jdg 7:13; John 6:5, 13).
+It was used in the offering of jealousy (Num 5:15), for fodder (1 Kgs 4:28) and for food (Judg 7:13; John 6:5, 13).
 The difference in price between the wheat and barley may reflect differences in availability and desirability.

 Therefore, God is giving authority to the spirit to adversely impact wheat and barley crops, which are important, not only to the Middle East, but also to the global food market.
-Jobís experience with Satan indicates that spirit-beings can control forces of weather (Job 1:16, 18-19), and agricultural production is primarily dependent on the right weather, whatever the skill of the farmer may be.
-Of course, olive groves and grape vineyards are not grown in the same places as wheat and barley, so to damage one and not the other depicts manís common experience with the weather.
+Job’s experience with Satan indicates that spirit-beings can control forces of weather (Job 1:16, 18-19), and agricultural production is primarily dependent on the right weather, whatever the skill of the farmer may be.
+Of course, olive groves and grape vineyards are not grown in the same places as wheat and barley, so to damage one and not the other depicts man's common experience with the weather.

 The main thrust of the verse is not to describe drought per se, because famine or shortage of food products can result from a variety of causes.
-The emphasis here is the economic impact of the spiritís activity.
+The emphasis here is the economic impact of the spirit's activity.
 It should also be noted that the prices quoted could be what is earned from the production of these farm products, rather than their cost to the consumer.
 Prices fluctuate because of supply and demand along with the cost of doing business.
 In modern times various countries have contributed to hyperinflation as envisioned in this verse by imposing socialism on their farm industry.
 Those with wealth may weather such hard times, but socialist ideology, high taxes, bureaucratic regulation and price controls invariably hurt the poor.

-The Lord places a limitation on the spiritís destructive activity (cf. 7:3) without which the agriculture industry might totally collapse.
+The Lord places a limitation on the spirit's destructive activity (cf. 7:3) without which the agriculture industry might totally collapse.
 The instruction to avoid harming the olive oil and wine is a reminder that these crops were as necessary to Israel in ancient times as the wheat and barley and points to the revitalization of Israel whose land in these last days has "blossomed as the rose" (Isa 35:1).
 Prior to the establishment of Israel in 1948 the land of Israel was dry and barren.
 The nations that occupied the land after the destruction of Jerusalem by the Babylonians were never able to make the land produce (Sevener 129).
 Yet, when the Jews returned and their nation was restored, God blessed the land.
 Olive groves and grape vineyards are significant crops in modern Israel and it is reasonable to assume from Revelation that Israel will be protected as ancient Goshen during the terrible days to come.